19hours/sg-statutes/Acts/Income Tax Act.md

 [1/88]

-(16) For the purposes of subsection (1)(a) and (f), the income derived by an individual who is the inventor, author, proprietor, designer or creator (as the case may be) of an approved intellectual property or approved innovation, or by any company in which he beneficially owns all the issued shares, from any royalties or other payments received as consideration for the assignment of or the rights in the approved intellectual property or approved innovation shall be deemed to be —
+(16) For the purposes of subsection (1)(a) and (f), the income derived by an individual who is an inventor, author or proprietor of an approved invention or approved innovation, from any royalties or other payments received as consideration for the assignment of or for the rights in the approved invention or approved innovation shall be deemed to be —

 (a) the amount of the royalties or other payments remaining after the deductions allowable under Parts V and VI have been made; or

-(b) an amount equal to 10% of the gross amount of royalties or other payments,
+(b) an amount equal to 10% of the gross amount of the royalties or other payments,

 whichever is the less.

-[Act 7/2007, wef 01/04/006]
+[24/2000]

 (17) Notwithstanding subsection (16), where it appears to the Comptroller that any amount of income which has been determined under that subsection for the purposes of subsection (1)(a) or (f) ought not to have been so determined for any year of assessment, the Comptroller may, within 6 years after the end of that year of assessment, make such assessment or additional assessment upon the individual as may be necessary in order to make good any loss of tax.